| Group | Before | After |

 This is based on made-up data.

-World Banks wants to reduce the risk of malaria in Malawia by providing insecticide-treated bed nets.
+World Bank wants to reduce the risk of malaria in Malawi by providing insecticide-treated bed nets.

 So they provided insecticide-treated bed nets only to city B from 2017 to 2020.